 The affirmative vote of holders of a plurality of the outstanding units is required to elect each manager to the Board of Managers.
 Thus, any abstentions, broker non-votes or other limited proxies will have no effect on the outcome of the election of managers.
-The affirmative vote of holders of a majority of the units present in person or represented by proxy at the annual meeting and entitled to vote thereon is required to approve the appointment of Grant Thornton LLP as our registered independent public accounting firm for the year ending December 31, 2017.
+The affirmative vote of holders of a majority of the units present in person or represented by proxy at the annual meeting and entitled to vote thereon is required to approve the appointment of Grant Thornton LLP as our registered independent public accounting firm for the year ending December 31, 2018.
 Abstentions will have the effect of votes against the proposal to approve Grant Thornton LLP as our independent public accounting firm, but broker non-votes and other limited proxies will have no effect on this proposal.
-The affirmative vote of holders of a majority of the units held by Unitholders entitled to vote thereon and present in person or by proxy shall constitute the unitholders' non-binding approval of the "Say on Pay" proposal.
-Abstentions will have the effect of votes against the proposal to approve the "Say on Pay" proposal, but broker non-votes and other limited proxies will have no effect on this proposal.
-The affirmative vote of holders of a majority of the units held by Unitholders entitled to vote thereon and present in person or by proxy shall constitute the unitholders' non-binding approval of the frequency of the advisory vote by unitholders on executive compensation.
-Thus, any abstentions, broker non-votes and other limited proxies will have no effect on the outcome of the vote.
-If none of the alternatives receive a majority vote, we will consider the highest number of votes cast by Unitholders to be the frequency that has been selected by the unitholders.
+The affirmative vote of holders of a majority of the units held by Unitholders shall constitute the unitholders' approval of Amendment No. 2 to Amended and Restated Agreement of Limited Partnership of Dorchester Minerals, L.P., a copy of which is attached hereto as Annex A. Abstentions, broker non-votes and other limited proxies will have the effect of votes against the proposal to approve Amendment No. 2 to the Amended and Restated Partnership Agreement of Dorchester Minerals, L.P.